Adithya17-star/startup-copilot/README.md

 npm install

-3. Start the Development Server
+Step 3.
+Start the Development Server
 To run the project locally in development mode:

 npm run dev
 The app will be available at http://localhost:5173/.

-4. Make Changes
+Step 4.
+Make Changes
 You can start editing the project files in src/ (e.g., src/App.tsx).
 Your browser will auto-refresh on file changes.

-5. Build for Production
+Step 5.
+Build for Production
 When you're ready to deploy, you can build the project for production:

 npm run build